 For every physician, locum tenens can serve a unique purpose and smooth over the transition from one career stage to another.
-Dr. Kimberly Atiyeh, a head and neck surgeon, faced the task of finding a job after residency.
+Dr. Kimberly Atiyeh, a head and neck surgeon, decided to work locum tenens after residency as a pathway to finding her ideal job after residency.
 While she wanted to begin work in the medical field right away, she didn’t know exactly what job she wanted.
 Seeking to test the waters before making a commitment, Dr. Atiyeh found that locum tenens offered a gateway into the professional world without locking her into a contract.

 A more relaxed job search

-“Towards the end of fellowship, I wasn’t ready to make a decision about the next step,” Dr. Atiyeh says.
-“That’s when I heard about locums, and it really seemed like a wonderful opportunity for me to explore my options.”
-By taking on a temporary position, Dr. Atiyeh had the flexibility to continue her job search without feeling the pressure to take the first job that came along.
+Working locum tenens out of residency suited her well.
+“It really seemed like a wonderful opportunity for me to explore my options.”
+By taking on a temporary position, Dr. Atiyeh had the flexibility to continue her job search without feeling the pressure to just take the first job that came along.
 “It really allowed me to relax and be patient in finding the right opportunity for me.”